sbenson09/sbscanner/README.md

 **Output interpoerability:** The scanner addresses output interoperability by allowing the user to export the output as either a JSON or XML, in addition to the default STDOUT report option.

 ### Accuracy - How can you confirm the result is a true positive?
-**Authentication validation:** The scanner confirms accuracy by not only checking to see if the web server supports basic auth by inspecting the HTTP response, but by also authenticating with the webserver using the provided provided credentials (default: root:root)
+**Authentication validation:** The scanner confirms accuracy by not only checking to see if the web server supports basic auth, but also authenticates with the webserver using the provided provided credentials (default: root:root) and confirms success

 ## Instructions